MichaelPote/docs/widgets-bundle/form-building/form-fields.md

 ### posts
 Renders a post selector field.
 This can be used to build custom queries with which to select posts from your database.
 The field displays a small red indicator which shows the number of posts currently being selected.
 By default, all posts are selected.

+#### Usage
+The post selector returns a pseudo query looking something like this: `post_type=_all&orderby=post__in&order=DESC&posts_per_page=3&sticky=&additional=`.

+This pseudo query may be transformed into a format understood by WordPress by using the siteorigin_widget_post_selector_process_query() function, which takes only the pseudo query as an argument and returns an array of query arguments which may be passed directly to the WP_Query constructor to find the posts.

 You can find more detail about the use of the post selector field [here](./post-selector.md).